simpleanalytics/blog/_posts/2022-10-03-everything-you-need-to-know-about-deceptive-design.md

 **Carlo Cilento:**
 Users are increasingly aware of deceptive patterns, but it still makes companies a lot of money, and I don't think they will stop until someone makes them.
 Some people are trying to: for example, NGO noyb filed many[  complaints](https://noyb.eu/en/project/cookie-banners) about deceptive cookie banners, and the European Consumer Organization just started a legal battle against Google for incorporating deceptive design during Google Account signup (their[  report](https://www.beuc.eu/reports/fast-track-surveillance-how-google-makes-privacy-hard-choice-summary) contains some nice examples of deceptive design, by the way).
 If all goes well, these legal actions may set some important precedents.

-## 5. How can you ensure you don't use deceptive design yourself?
+## 5. How can you ensure you don't use deceptive design patterns yourself?

 **Clo S.:**
 [This 2021 analysis](https://arxiv.org/pdf/2101.04843.pdf) conducted by three researchers at Princeton University looks into what exactly qualifies deceptive design as "deceptive."
 Some of the effects mentioned there